Meeting preparation: How to run an effective meeting

 At some point, we’ve all experienced a full day of business meetings, without a minute of working time.
-Nothing beats returning to your desk at 5:00 pm with eight hours of emails, tasks, and to-do lists to catch up on.
+Nothing beats returning to your desk at 5:00 p.m. with eight hours of emails, tasks, and to-do lists to catch up on.
 Even as some of our jobs transition to a full day of virtual work, it doesn’t stop our coworkers - and even ourselves - from scheduling an endless number of Zoom calls.
-Good news is, it’s never too late to change the status quo or shake-up those weekday occurrences.
+Good news is, it’s never too late to change the status quo and shake-up those weekday occurrences.
 Reclaim your time and help your coworkers do the same.

 - Why are we having this meeting?